1992 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1992-S DCAM Nickel Value

 Struck at the San Francisco facility, these proof nickels were created using specialized dies and striking processes reserved for collector products.
-The deep cameo designation indicates frosted design elements against mirror-like fields, a visual effect achieved through special die preparation.
+The Deep Cameo (DCAM) designation refers to a specific visual effect: frosted, satiny design elements set against highly reflective, mirror-like fields.
+It is the most desirable proof finish and is achieved through special die preparation and polishing techniques.

 1992-S DCAM Nickel Price/Grade Chart